 Are you facing a foreclosure and owe more on your home than it is worth?
 This can make it virtually impossible to sell it on the open market.
 What's worse, you can be held personally liable for the difference in value of your home versus how much you owe after a foreclosure.
-This is called a deficiency judgement.
+This is called a deficiency judgment.
 But there is hope.
-We can help you devise an exit strategy that can get you out from underneath the debt and ensure that a deficiency judgement doesn't follow.
+We can help you devise an exit strategy that can get you out from underneath the debt and ensure that a deficiency judgment doesn't follow.
 This can be achieved through:

 SHORT SALE: A short sale is when the lender/servicer agrees to accept less than what is owed to satisfy the debt in exchange for a sale of the property.
 This agreement allows you and your family the opportunity to avoid having a foreclosure on your credit history as well as wiping away any deficiency judgment that you were facing.

 DEED IN LIEU: A deed in lieu of foreclosure is basically exactly what it sounds like.
 You give the deed to the bank and the bank doesn't proceed with the foreclose.
-No judgement is entered against you.
+No judgment is entered against you.
 It is sort of like surrendering to the bank in order to immediately end your obligations.
 In return, the bank agrees to end the litigation and deem the debt satisfied.

 WHAT ELSE CAN BE NEGOTIATED IN A FORECLOSURE SETTLEMENT?